United Baseball League (proposed): Further developments

 The league also announced a twenty-year TV contract with Liberty Sports and a 154-game schedule to begin March 28, 1996.
 Co-founder Richard Moss said the plan was for the UL to expand to 16 teams, including Japan and Korea, within three years.

 Mike Casey, identified as the owner of the New Orleans franchise, announced former big-leaguer Paul Blair would be the club's assistant general manager.
 Casey's son-in-law, former Boston Red Sox pitching prospect Ed Riley, became the first signing for the proposed club; later, reports indicated the team had offered the disgraced Pete Rose $500,000 a year to serve as its manager.

 By December 1995, Dick Moss announced that the league had been put off until 1997.
 (By January 1996, Casey's franchise was apparently located not in New Orleans but in Worcester, Massachusetts; Riley turned up in the "transactions" column of sports pages nationwide as being acquired by the Albany-Colonie Diamond Dogs of the Northeast League "from Worcester of the United Baseball League".)
+In late January 1996, Casey identified the UL's eight teams as Washington, Orlando, Bridgeport, Connecticut and his Worcester club in the Northern Division, with Los Angeles, San Juan, New Orleans and Austin, Texas in the Southern Division.
 Finally, on April 12, 1996, the league ceased operations, citing stadium problems.
 Also, Liberty Sports had merged with the Fox Television Network, who promptly announced a deal with Major League Baseball starting in 1997.